rekindle-blog/rekindle-blog.github.io/_posts/2026-07-10-melchizedek-anointing-hebrews-and-the-man-of-god-1.md

 Before moving on, we might highlight one more reason our prophet struggles with these chapters of Hebrews: when they do address Christians, the author majors in loving service of others (Hebrews 6:10), and patient endurance (Hebrews 6:11-12).
 Such exhortations hardly square with our prophet’s empty promises of personal success and marketplace might.

-### Hebrews 1-2
+### What Hebrews Teaches About Jesus' Greatness

 Around the time I was subject to our prophet’s sermon I was reading through Hebrews 1-2.
-Those two chapters introduce us to the epistle’s purpose, which David Peterson **summarises** as: “Expressing the absolute effectiveness of Christ to fulfil the divine plan of bringing ‘many sons to glory.’”
+Those two chapters introduce us to the epistle’s purpose, which David Peterson [summarises](https://archive.org/details/hebrewsperfectio0000pete) as: “Expressing the absolute effectiveness of Christ to fulfil the divine plan of bringing ‘many sons to glory.’”
 There just as in Hebrews 5-7, the author’s argument turns on Jesus’ superiority.
 In other words, we might say that Hebrews emphatically reiterates Jesus’ incomparable greatness.
 Again, I imagine our prophet to be bemused with that meaning, because those who make much of Christ must sacrifice the limelight.
 But we’ve already covered that point, above.
 Instead I want to consider Hebrews’ and our prophet’s differing visions of greatness.

 Hebrews is in many ways about Jesus’ superiority.
 In Hebrews 1 this theme is argued developing what’s often referred to as a “catena” of Old Testament passages, comparing Jesus with angels (Hebrews 1:4).
 That chapter concludes by pointing out that angels are sent by God to serve his people (Hebrews 1:14).
 Angels are servants created by God, but Jesus is God’s Son—a comparison the author will later make between Moses and Jesus as well (Hebrews 3:5-6).
 If you don’t come away from Hebrews with an enlarged vision of God’s Son, a vision that stokes awe at his greatness and confidence in his grace, then you’ve missed the whole point.
 Jesus is glorious, “he upholds the universe by the word of his power” (Hebrews 1:3).